GalvinPython/chatr/README.md

 > [!WARNING]
 > **Chatr** has entered Beta! (don't worry, we will deal with the headaches for you)

+# Questions
+## Why doesn't Chatr update my user information
+We've noticed during testing that not all updates are properly dealt with, and we aren't able to understand why.
+We update information whenever we get an "event" from Discord, however not all are broadcasted properly.
+Sending a message will **100%** update your information as we do update your information whenever a message is sent

 # Developer Instructions

 This a project created using (Bun)[https://bun.sh]